ritvikmath/jekyll-now/_posts/2016-12-20-RiseAndDemise.md

 We will use admissions statistics from a major US University, the University of California at Los Angeles (UCLA) for our analysis.
 The data comes from the <a href="https://www.admission.ucla.edu/prospect/adm_tr/Tr_Prof03_mjr.htm" target="_blank">UCLA Admissions Website</a> website.

 The data spans the years **2003 until 2016** and includes fields such as counts, GPAs, and units for applicants, admitees, and enrolees.
 The data for **Fall 2015** and **Fall 2016** contains a more limited view with only data for applicants and admitees.
+It is important to note that this data pertains to transfer students who transfer into UCLA from other universities, typically community colleges.

 ---